2018 United States Senate elections: Nevada

 Incumbent Republican Dean Heller was the Republican nominee.
 He was appointed to the seat in 2011 and then elected with 46% of the vote in 2012.
 Heller considered running for governor, but chose to seek re-election.

 Nevada was the only state in the mid-term elections that had an incumbent Republican senator in a state that Hillary Clinton had won in 2016.

-Representative Jacky Rosen is the Democratic nominee.
+Representative Jacky Rosen was the Democratic nominee.

 Rosen defeated Heller in the general election, making Heller the only Republican incumbent to lose re-election in 2018.